azer89/QtOpenGLCanvas33/README.md

 ![alt tag](https://raw.githubusercontent.com/azer89/QtOpenGLCanvas33/master/screenshot.png)

 The program is really simple since it only draws an n-gon.
-Press right button to add trhe number of the sides, and press left to do the opposite.
+Press right button to add the number of the sides, and press left to do the opposite.